What is MUMS?

 MUMS is open to everyone and we aim to offer a musical experience to suit everyone.
 Each year, around 500 people join MUMS.
 The mission of the society is to bring together people who are passionate about music in a relaxed and friendly atmosphere and provide them with opportunities to hear and make music on a regular basis to a high standard.
 This is achieved through the presentation of over 50 concerts per academic year featuring a number of ensembles, plus multiple social events.

 The society is made up of a variety of dynamic, auditioned and unauditioned ensembles.
-The dynamic ensembles are the Symphony Orchestra, whish is at the heart of the society, having performed a long list of very impressive repertoire.
-This year's highlights have and will include Sibelius' Symphony No. 5, the Korngold Violin Concerto, and Scriabin's Piano Concerto, and the Chamber Orchestra who this year have played Beethoven's Symphony No. 7.
+The dynamic ensembles are the Symphony Orchestra, which is at the heart of the society, having performed a long list of very impressive repertoire.
+This year's highlights will include Tchaikovsky's' Symphony No. 5, the Bartok Viola Concerto, and a special commission from postgraduate composer, Will Frampton.
+The Chamber Orchestra will be playing Mozart's Symphony No. 41, and Rautavara's Concerto No. 1.
 To get involved in these ensembles, you are required to audition (either in September/October or in January) and then will be seated by our personnel team on a concert-by-concert basis - you aren't in or out of these ensembles but will get rotated.

 We also have fixed, non-auditioned ensembles such as MUWO, the Manchester University Wind Orchestra and MUSO, Manchester University String Orchestra which both play three dazzling concerts each year and have growing reputations for entertaining audiences with their brilliant performances.